Nova-UTD/Nova-UTD.github.io/_posts/2021-08-31-Demo-2-overview.md

 **A:** Voltron can localize itself along the entire course

-**B:** Voltron can generate a correct, sensible path along the entire course (accoutning for position, not speed, so only steering is accounted for)
+**B:** Voltron can generate a correct, sensible path along the entire course (accounting for position, not speed, so only steering is accounted for)

 **C:** Voltron can steer itself along the entire course (essentially Demo 1 on a new course)